 We are exposed to the risk that we may not be fully indemnified by our tenants, managers and borrowers against future litigation.

-Our facility leases and notes require that the tenants/managers/borrowers name us as an additional insured party on their insurance policies covering professional liability or personal injury claims.
-These instruments also require the tenants/borrowers to indemnify and hold us harmless for all claims arising out of or incidental to the occupancy and use of each facility.
-However, claims could exceed the policy limits, the insurance company could fail or coverage may not otherwise be available.
+Our facility leases and loans require that the tenants, managers or borrowers that are a party to the respective agreement name us as an additional insured party on their insurance policies covering professional liability or personal injury claims.
+We also require our tenants and borrowers to indemnify and hold us harmless for all claims arising from or incidental to the occupancy and use of our properties.
+However, claims could exceed the applicable policy limits, the insurance company could fail or other coverage may not be available.
 We cannot give any assurance that these protective measures will eliminate any risk to us related to future litigation, the costs of which could have a material adverse impact on us.

 Taxation & Government Incentives4 | 9.5%